-Bridge to Practice: In this course, the student will complete a summative evaluation.
-This evaluation will be comprised of the following: a written comprehensive examination, an oral skills clinical examination (OSCE) and a team based OSCE in the simulation laboratory.
-During the individual and team based OSCEs, the student will demonstrate the ability to competently communicate with patients, family members, and healthcare team members.
-The student will evaluate patients, create a differential diagnosis, perform indicated clinical procedures, and clinically manage the patient's care.
-The student will demonstrate the ability to confidently and competently work with patients while exhibiting cultural sensitivity.
+Bridge to Practice: In this course, the student will complete an end of curriculum Summative Evaluation.
+This evaluation is comprised of the following: a written multiple choice comprehensive examination, an individual objective structured clinical examination (OSCE), a team based OSCE in the simulation laboratory, a virtual patient encounter, and a self-reflection exercise.
+During the individual and team based OSCEs, the student will demonstrate the medical knowledge needed for patient care, the interpersonal and communication skills needed to competently acquire medical histories and counsel patient and family members as well as communicate with healthcare team members.
+The student will demonstrate the clinical and technical skills, including performance of indicated procedures, needed to competently evaluate and manage a patient's care.
+The student will also demonstrate the ability to exhibit cultural sensitivity and recognition of social determinants of health when caring for patients.
+Finally, the student will demonstrate the professional and self-reflective behaviors mandatory to clinical practice and patient care.